Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Fibrations with singularities

 By the universal property \eqref{eq:dg-quotient-property}, the inclusion $\scrA^{\mathit{ord}} \hookrightarrow \scrF^{\mathit{ord}}$ induces an essentially unique $A_\infty$-functor $\scrA \rightarrow \scrF$.
 On the cohomology level, this yields the map $\mathit{HF}^*(L_0^+,L_1) \rightarrow \mathit{HF}^*(L_0^+,L_1;\mathit{cont})$.

 \begin{remark} Let's return to the discussion initiated in Remark \ref{th:abouzaid}, but this time taking a wider view.
-One could introduce a category $\scrP^{\mathit{ord}}$ whose morphism spaces, in the nontrivial case $\alpha_{L_0} > \alpha_{L_1}$, are
+One could introduce a category $\scrZ^{\mathit{ord}}$ whose morphism spaces, in the nontrivial case $\alpha_{L_0} > \alpha_{L_1}$, are

 The $A_\infty$-structure would involve all weighted popsicles with injective maps $p$, together with an additional $\partial_q$ term.
-The ``negative $w$-completion'' in \eqref{eq:p-morphisms} has been introduced so that the decreasing filtration obtained by putting upper bounds on the sum of $w$ and the power of $q$ is well-behaved.
-The subspaces where that filtration is $\leq 0$ form an $A_\infty$-subcategory $\scrN^{\mathit{ord}}$,
+The direct product on the $w<0$ part of \eqref{eq:p-morphisms} has been introduced so that the decreasing filtration obtained by putting upper bounds on the sum of $w$ and the power of $q$ is complete.
+The subspaces where that filtration is $\leq 0$ form an $A_\infty$-subcategory, which we denote by $\scrN^{\mathit{ord}}$:

 The projection $\scrN^{\mathit{ord}} \rightarrow \scrF^{\mathit{ord}}$ is an $A_\infty$-functor.
-Moreover, if we take \eqref{eq:c-category}, then the inclusion $\scrC^{\mathit{ord}} \rightarrow \scrP^{\mathit{ord}}$ is an $A_\infty$-functor.
+Moreover, if we take \eqref{eq:c-category}, then the inclusion $\scrC^{\mathit{ord}} \rightarrow \scrZ^{\mathit{ord}}$ is an $A_\infty$-functor.
 Let's localize all these $A_\infty$-categories with respect to continuation cocycles.
 The $A_\infty$-functors induced by inclusions and projection form a diagram

 As a formal algebro-geometric analogue (roughly corresponding to \eqref{eq:5} under mirror symmetry), one can think of the situation where we have a divisor $F$ inside a projective variety $A$, both assumed to be smooth for simplicity.
-Let $C = A \setminus F$ be the complement of the divisor; $N$ its formal neighbourhood in $A$; and $P$ the punctured formal neighbourhood ($P$ is not particularly well-behaved within classical algebraic geometry, but one can dodge that bullet by considering only coherent sheaves on it that extend to $N$, which is what we will do here).
+Let $C = A \setminus F$ be the complement of the divisor; $N$ its formal neighbourhood in $A$; and $Z$ the punctured formal neighbourhood ($Z$ is not particularly well-behaved within classical algebraic geometry, but one can dodge that bullet by considering only coherent sheaves on it that extend to $N$, which is what we will do here).
 Then, the associated derived categories sit in a diagram

 It is an open question how far this analogy goes: meaning, to what extent \eqref{eq:5} has the properties of \eqref{eq:5b}, and whether there is an actual correspondence in cases where mirror symmetry applies. \end{remark}